RenderKit/embree/doc/src/api/rtcForwardIntersect1.md

       unsigned int instID
     );

+    void rtcForwardIntersect1Ex(
+      const struct RTCIntersectFunctionNArguments* args,
+      RTCScene scene,
+      struct RTCRay* ray,
+      unsigned int instID,
+      unsigned int instPrimID,
+    );

 #### DESCRIPTION

-The `rtcForwardIntersect1` function forwards the traversal of a transformed ray (`ray` argument) into a scene (`scene` argument) from a user geometry callback.
+The `rtcForwardIntersect1` and `rtcForwardIntersect1Ex` functions forward the traversal of a transformed ray (`ray` argument) into a scene (`scene` argument) from a user geometry callback.
 The function can only get invoked from a user geometry callback for a ray traversal initiated with the `rtcIntersect1` function.
 The callback arguments structure of the callback invokation has to get passed to the ray forwarding (`args` argument).
-The user geometry callback should instantly terminate after invoking the `rtcForwardIntersect1` function.
+The user geometry callback should instantly terminate after invoking the `rtcForwardIntersect1/Ex` function.

 Only the ray origin and ray direction members of the ray argument are used for forwarding, all additional ray properties are